 l.
 The Project

-The description of the Project is contained in Exhibit “B” attached hereto and incorporated by this reference.
+The description of the Project is contained in Exhibit B attached and incorporated herein by reference.

 2. Scope of Agreement

-Provided that Applicant timely complies with each of its obligations under this Agreement, Authority agrees to use the funds it receives under the Agreement to improve local fire and emergency protection services, as more fully set forth in the Scope of Services attached hereto as Exhibit “C” and incorporated by this reference (the “Services”).
-The Authority has issued a “will-serve” letter to the Applicant for the Project, which is contingent upon receipt of all the following: (a) the Applicant’s signature on this Agreement; (b) documentation that establishes legal access to the Property, as provided in Section 7, below; and (c) a Fire Protection Plan accepted by the Authority, attached hereto as Exhibit “D” and incorporated herein by this reference.
+Provided that Applicant timely complies with each of its obligations under this Agreement, County agrees to use the funds it receives under the Agreement to provide local fire and emergency protection services to the project, as more fully set forth in the Scope of Services attached as Exhibit C and incorporated herein by reference (the “Services”).
+County has issued a Project Facility Availability Form for Fire Services to Applicant for the Project, which is contingent upon receipt of all the following: (a) Applicant’s signature on this Agreement; (b) confirmation that the Initial Compensation (as defined in Section 4(A) below) has been delivered to County; (c) documentation that establishes legal access to the Property, as provided in Section 12 below; and (d) a Fire Protection Plan accepted by County, attached hereto as Exhibit D and incorporated herein by reference.

 3. Term

 This Agreement shall be effective upon the Effective Date.
-The initial term of this Agreement shall begin upon Commencement of Construction (as defined below) of the Project and be in effect for a period of ten (10) years thereafter (the “Initial Term”).
-The Applicant shall give notice to the Authority at least thirty (30) calendar days prior to the Commencement of Construction pursuant to items (a), (b), or (c) of this paragraph.
-“Commencement of Construction” shall be the first to occur of: (a) any ground disturbance of any portion of the Property in connection with the Project, except for geotechnical investigation or other environmental analysis required as part of the permitting process; (b) delivery of any materials to any portion of the Property in connection with the Project; (c) delivery of any equipment, including but not limited to a construction trailer, but excluding meteorological tower(s), to the Property in connection with the Project; or (d) notice by the Authority to the Applicant that the Authority is aware that any of items (a), (b), or (c) of this paragraph have occurred.
-The notice by the Applicant to the Authority pursuant to items (a), (b), or (c), above, or the notice by the Authority to the Applicant pursuant to item (d), above, shall each be referred to as the “Construction Notice”.
+The initial term of this Agreement shall begin upon issuance of any permit for the Project and be in effect for a period of ten (10) years thereafter (the “Initial Term”).
+The Applicant shall give notice to the County at least thirty (30) calendar days after a permit is obtained.

 This Agreement shall be automatically renewed following the Initial Term for consecutive five (5)-year periods (each referred to as a “Renewal Term”) for the life of the Project, and which shall terminate only after the Applicant has complied with a County-approved decommissioning plan.
-The Applicant may terminate this Agreement by providing the County sixty (60) calendar days prior written notice if: (aa) the Applicant fails to obtain the Approvals described more fully in Section 6; (bb) Applicant elects not to construct the Project; or, (cc) Project operations on the Property entirely cease subsequent to issuance of the Approvals and the Applicant has complied with a County-approved decommissioning plan.
+The Applicant may terminate this Agreement pursuant to Section 7 below.

-4. One-time Lump Sum and Annual Compensation
+4. Compensation

-a.
-Payments
+(A) Initial Compensation

-Within thirty (30) calendar days of the Project’s Commercial Operation Date, the Applicant shall make a one-time lump sum payment to the Authority in the amount of Five Hundred Thousand Dollars ($500,000.00) (“One Time Lump Sum Payment”).
-The One Time Lump Sum Payment shall be used as the Authority sees fit to enhance its mission in the southeast portion of CSA 135.
+Within thirty (30) calendar days of the issuance of any permit for the Project, Applicant shall make an initial payment to County in the amount of Five Hundred Thousand Dollars ($500,000.00) (“Initial Compensation”).
+The Initial Compensation shall be used as the County sees fit to enhance its mission in the southeast portion of CSA 135.